CellMigrationLab/LabConstrictor/.tools/docs/notebook_requirements.md

 ## Option 1: Automated Extraction of Requirements

-> **IMPORTANT:** This option requires you to have a Python environment where your notebook can run without errors.
+> **IMPORTANT:** This option requires that you have a Python environment where your notebook runs without errors.
 This environment can be a local Conda/VirtualEnv or an online Google Colab session.

 ### 1. Open the Requirements Generator Notebook